Anyone considering moving to a new country should consider the cost of living on the other side.

 For example: a modern 2 bed/ 1 bath, 80m² unfurnished apartment in La Massana, including a parking lot, can be rented for around €650 per month.

 Property Prices in Andorra

 If you’re seeking to buy real estate, the price of a two bedroom apartment (~80m²) could be anywhere from €250,000 to €400,000.

-Below are the median advertised prices (per square meter) at time of writing:
+Below are the median advertised property prices (per square meter) at time of writing:

 Like in every country, the prices of real estate widely changes depending on the location of the property.
-If you want more information about prices and tips on the property market take a look at our guide on Andorra’s property market.
+If you want more information about prices and tips on the real estate, take a look at our guide on Andorra’s property market.

 Utilities & Services